 Chitwan National Park, accessible from Kathmandu and Pokhara, has run a very successful rhinoceros conservation project.
 In 2016, it celebrated the second consecutive ‘zero-poaching’ year, and has roughly doubled its population of one-horned rhinoceros in the past decade.

 Now, there are more than 600 of the enormous animals in the park, and you’re practically guaranteed to see at least one — I saw nine on my last visit!

 Many other animals and birds live in and around the park, including elephants, gharial crocodiles, deer, and vultures.

-While many tourists flock to busy Sauraha, there are some more peaceful and eco-friendly way to experience the park, by visiting Tiger Tops Tharu Lodge.
+While many travelers flock to busy Sauraha, there's a more peaceful and eco-friendly way to experience the park, by visiting Tiger Tops Tharu Lodge.

 Tiger Tops’ Tharu Lodge, on the edge of Chitwan, offers a range of lovely safari options.

 Traveling through the jungle on an ox cart is much quieter than going in a motorised vehicle, and it disrupts the wildlife much less.

 You are more likely to see shy animals this way.
 You can also do a walking safari.

 Stay at the Barauli Community Homestay to learn about the local Tharu people, and experience the jungle at a slower pace.

 I took a sunset bicycle tour down to the banks of the Narayani River.
 I also joined the Homestay’s jeep tour within the park, and was the only visitor.
 We ended up spending several hours in the park.

 Bardia National Park, in the far west of Nepal, is much less visited than Chitwan, so offers a more rugged safari experience.

 While Royal Bengal Tigers live in various parts of Nepal, and are pretty elusive, you have a chance of spotting them here.